-Clinical Experience - The student will be required to obtain at least ten (10) patient contacts (including assessment and vital signs).
-This is accomplished in the ambulance setting with a possible visit to the local hospital (if necessary).
-Please make every possible attempt to appear at your scheduled time(s).
-If you are not able to attend, please contact the Instructor or Program Director as soon as possible.
+Clinical Experience - The student will be required to spend 8 hours in a clinical environment which includes at least five patient assessments.
+This is accomplished in the hospital and/or ambulance setting.
+Please make every possible attempt to appear at your scheduled time.
+If you are not able to attend, please contact the Course Coordinator and clinical site as soon as possible.